DevMountain/chatroom/README.md

 We're going to be building a basic chatroom so by the end of class, you'll all be able to chat with each other.

+*This lesson is going to feel a little less hand holdy than the others have felt.
+That's on purpose.
+We're going to be dealing with some pretty advanced topics.
+Nothing you can't handle, it will just take some time and focus to figure out.

 The concepts this project will cover are
 1. Angular Services
 2. Angular Promises ie $q